All students are expected to be familiar with, and to comply with, the Policy on Academic Integrity.

 The PDFs that you submit containing your written answers must be valid and complete.
 Invalid PDFs will not be printed, and therefore you will not receive credit for anything that might have been in them.

 There will be one midterm and one final examination in this course.
-The midterm will be given during a class period, the final as scheduled by the registrar.
+The midterm will be given during a class period; the final on the last day of the term.

 You may bring one double-sided 8.5" x 11" page of notes to each examination.
 You may not refer to any other person or source, besides the course staff, during the examination.